Becoming a sustainable business can be easy. It's not only great for saving money, but can:

 Green Electricity Guide

 Choose to purchase power from renewable sources such as solar or wind.
-Check the Green Electricity Guide website for energy companies that offer the most renewable ‘Green Power’ energy options.
+Check the Green Electricity Guide website-external site for energy companies that offer the most renewable ‘Green Power’ energy options.

 Business Energy Advice Program

 The Business Energy Advice Program provides free Government energy advice to help small businesses and their representatives get better energy deals and increase their energy efficiency.
-You can find out more about this program on the Department of Climate Change, Energy, the Environment and Water website.
+You can find out more about this program on the Department of Climate Change, Energy, the Environment and Water website-external site.

 Businesses, residents and schools in Boroondara are eligible to order a discounted worm farm, compost bin or food waste composter, with free delivery.
-For more information, visit the Compost Revolution website.
+For more information, visit the Compost Revolution website-external site.